Maximum Sports Conditioning Risk Plan

 Restriction on disclosure and use of data

-This document includes data that shall not be duplicated, used or disclosed—in whole or in part—for any purpose other than to evaluate this document.
-This restriction does not limit rights to use information contained in this data if it is obtained from another source without restriction.
-The data subject this restriction is contained on pages marked, “Use or disclosure of data contained on this sheet is subject to the restriction on the title page of this document.”
+This document includes data that shall not be duplicated, used, or disclosed—in whole or in part—for any purpose other than to evaluate this document.
+This restriction does not limit rights to use the information contained in this data if it is obtained from another source without restriction.
+The data subject to this restriction is contained on pages marked, “Use or disclosure of data contained on this sheet is subject to the restriction on the title page of this document.”

 Table of Contents

 - Separation.
 4

 - COVID-19 Waiver.
 5

 - Sanitization.
 5